learn-co-curriculum/swift-LocationTrivia-Objects/README.md

 * `countElements()`

 Additionally, strings work differently in Swift than they do in Objective-C. Consider doing some reading so you understand how they are constructed.
-<a href='https://learn.co/lessons/swift-LocationTrivia-Objects' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/swift-LocationTrivia-Objects' title='Location Trivia Objects'>Location Trivia Objects</a> on Learn.co and start learning to code for free.</p>